-IPAs with Simplified Topics for Beginner Students —DOWNLOAD TODAY FOR HYBRID LEARNING!
+IPAs with Simplified Topics for Beginner Students —DOWNLOAD THIS FLEXIBLE DIGITAL RESOURCE TODAY!

 The Beginner Series ¡Listos!
 IPA Packs are designed for early beginner, novice-low Spanish students.
 They are built around simplified themes and textbook-guided topics which are designed to prepare students for later work with higher-level, more in-depth IPAs.
 Each pack includes authentic resources that are carefully curated for the novice level, with grammar pop-ups and activities in all 3 modes with an emphasis on high-frequency words and brief, plain-language grammar explanations.

 This pack includes step-by-step instructions, and reading and listening comprehension activities that follow the ACTFL model.
 It is complete with an explanation of an IPA and how to use it, and nine Interpretive Tasks that break down the content, increase recognition of key words and phrases, develop context awareness, and promote language usage.
 In addition, it provides creative options for writing and/or speaking Interpersonal and Presentational Tasks, answer keys, and rubrics for each mode.

 Topics: Greeting someone, introducing yourself to someone, describing yourself, saying goodbye

 - How do I give someone basic information about myself?